Breast Lift (Mastopexy)

 The main groups of women presenting for a Breast Lift are:

-- Young women with developmentally large breasts that have simply sagged from their sheer weight.
+- Young women with developmentally large breasts that have sagged from their sheer weight.

 - Women following pregnancy and breastfeeding due to the enlargement of the breasts in preparation for breastfeeding.
 Unfortunately, after breastfeeding has finished, the breasts do not return to their pre-pregnancy state because: